Team-Eight/Moon/_posts/2018-04-23-third-sprint.md

 comments: false
 ---

 The third sprint has commenced and the goal of this sprint is to finish the main features implemented last sprint.
 For the features to be polished and ready for use.
+We also decided to dump our previously accepted story of combining trips.

 Daily scrum: 8.10 G303
 Demo date: April 27th 9.15-12.00